The Dawood Foundation

 The Dawood Foundation (TDF) is a nonprofit family foundation based in Karachi, Pakistan.
-TDF has been working in Pakistan since the 1960s and has been heavily involved in establishing various formal and informal education institutions across the country.
+Established in 1960, TDF has been active in Pakistan for several decades, with a focus on education and social development.
+It has supported the establishment and operation of a range of formal and informal educational institutions across the country.
+Two of its initiatives, the MagnifiScience Centre and TDF Ghar, have been officially recognised as museums by the Government of Sindh.

-TDF is a civil society organisation for promoting social development certified by the Pakistan Centre for Philanthropy (PCP).
+TDF is a civil society organisation certified by the Pakistan Centre for Philanthropy (PCP) for its work in promoting social development.

 History

-The Dawood Foundation (TDF) was founded in 1960 by Ahmed Dawood.
+Established in 1950, the Dawood Trust was created to provide scholarships and financial assistance to students and educational institutions.
+(Note: Between 1953 and 1960, the Dawood Trust disbursed more than 1.4 million Pakistani rupee in support of educational development across Pakistan.
+This figure reflects the nominal value at the time and would correspond to a substantially higher amount in terms of today's purchasing power.)
+In response to growing national demand for more structured philanthropic engagement, the Trust was reconstituted and formally registered as The Dawood Foundation in Karachi on 2 February 1960, under the leadership of Ahmed Dawood.
 It was envisioned to serve as an educational foundation whose main focus was to support and promote educational initiatives in the fields of science, technology, and research.

 Board of trustees and leadership

 The Foundation is governed by a board of trustees, namely Hussain Dawood (chair), Sabrina Dawood (Vice-chairperson), Kulsum Dawood, Abdul Samad Dawood, Christine Dawood, Shafiq Ahmed, Mohammad Shamoon Chaudry, Ahsan Zafar Syed.
 TDF operates on a daily basis under the leadership of Favad Soomro.
 Shahzada Dawood served as a trustee on the board until his death during a dive to the wreck of the RMS Titanic on 18 June 2023.